BlueByteSystemsInc/PDMShell/src/SETVARSFROMSOURCE.md

 ## REMARKS:
 - The CSV file should have the first column as the file ID and the subsequent columns as the variable names.
+- You need to include the extension in the filename.
+This file can be outside the vault.
 - The best way to generate a source CSV is to use the `dir` command or the `search` command on a folder with the `-csv` parameter and the `columns`, like:
 ```bash
 dir -columns Description,"Part Number" -csv data.csv